2010 | Video Contest News 2010 : Video Contest News

 Hey, those points look like doritos!

 Pretty amazing, huh?
 This contest has just grown like crazy over the years.
 Bet you’re kicking yourself right now for not entering back in 2006.
 So it looks like the number of submissions doubled after the 2008/2009 Crash the Super Bowl contest.
 But why?
-Probably because the winner of the 2009 contest, Free Doritos scored the #1 spot on the USA Today ad meter poll and the guys who made the ad, Joe and Dave Herbert won a million bucks.
+Probably because the winner of the 2009 contest, scored the #1 spot on the USA Today ad meter poll and the guys who made the ad, Joe and Dave Herbert won a million bucks.
 After people saw that it was possible for an “average joe” to win the million dollar bonus the contest just blew up.

 But this raw data doesn’t tell the whole story.
 If you’ve entered past installments of the CTSB contest you know that every year, Doritos gets HUNDREDS of duplicate entries.
 I think the rules say that you can submit up to 10 versions of your commercial.
 And some people just uploaded their video 10 times.
 Some probably did it because they were unsure if the initial upload worked.
 But I think others used to do it just because they thought maybe it would improve their chances.